|

 consider the worst-case static phase offset, duty cycle error,

-cycle-to-cycle jitter, and possibly tracking jitter from the PLL,
+period jitter, and possibly tracking jitter from the PLL,

 the worst-case skew and jitter from the clock distribution, and the